Lily Koros Tare

 Lily Chepkorir Koros Tare is a Kenyan medical administrator, who serves as Administration Secretary in the Kenya Ministry of Health, effective December 2018.

 Early life

 Lily Koros Tare was born in the Sigowet Division of Kericho County, circa 1973.

 Education

 Ms. Koros went to Kipsigis Girls High School in Kericho County for her secondary education and later proceeded to pursuing a bachelor of commerce degree (administration).
 She also holds a master's of business administration degree in health care management, an executive master's degree in business administration (finance) and a postgraduate diploma in international leadership (hospital management).
-She is currently pursuing her PhD in Business Administration at Moi University.
+She holds a PhD in Business Administration from Moi University.

 Career

 She started her career in business administration at AIC Litein Hospital as a hospital administrator.
 Koros joined Moi Teaching and Referral Hospital where she served as an assistant director of Finance and Administration before joining the Commission for Implementation of the Constitution where she worked as the Director Management Services and the Ag.
 Secretary/Chief Executive Officer.Previously, from 21 February 2014, she served as the chief executive officer of Kenyatta National Hospital, the largest public hospital in East and Central Africa.

 In March 2018, following a series of surgical mishaps at Kenyatta National Hospital, the hospital board suspended Koros and the director of medical services, Dr Bernard Githae, to "allow an audit of KeNH systems".